 These states were known as Oligarchies which meant Rule by Few.
 Most successful and prominent among these Oligarchies was Sparta.

 Important Oligarchies in ancient Greece were Thebes, Megara, Ephesus.

 But the Tyrants had the constant threat from the Aristocracy and Spartans.
 The last Tyrant Hippias was defeated by the Spartan in 510 B.C.
 Thus the Spartan became a strong power in the Government of Ancient Greece in 5th Century B.C.

-Rule by the People:
+Democracy(Rule by the People)

 Until 6th century B.C Greek had only seen aristocracy and Oligarchies.
 In the second half of 6th Century, the people of Athens formed the first Democratic Governor of the World.
 The Ancient Greek Government experienced a radical change as the Aristocrats were overthrown and the government was formed by the people.